mikekitckchan/mikekitckchan.github.io/_posts/2019-09-09-bootstrap-tutorial-2.md

 This would be our first section in introducing how to use bootstrap in real life example.
 At first, putting the neccessary CDN link of bootstrap within ```<head> ```.
 If you are not familar with how to include CDN of Bootstrap into your project, please refer to the first session of this series.
-Then, we can start making our loging page.
+Then, we can start making our login page.

 <!--more-->